hannahj25/text-editor/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-Refactor of an existing text editor application, so that it can be install as a progressive web application and used offline.
+Refactor of an existing text editor application, so that it can be installed as a progressive web application and used offline.

 ## Table of Contents